cian-ellwood/animated-octo-palm-tree/README.md

 - Gatling (to test populating payloads at scale as well as overall application performance)
 - Prometheus (to handle metrics)
 - Grafana Mimir (as our DB)
+  - (Could be Mongo if the atlas integration goes well)

 ##TODO
 - [x] Create a Basic Restful API Service to begin containerization